vishalcloudyuga/dcos-docs/1.9/usage/pods/pods-cli.md

 ```
 dcos marathon pod show <pod-id>
 ```

-Use this command to read data about the pod programmatically.
+You can use the `show` command to read data about the pod programmatically.

 # Update Pod
 To update a pod, first modify the JSON definition for the pod.
 Then, run